Silicosis Treatment

 Silicosis medications can disrupt the scarring process from silica dust in the lungs.
 Doctors weigh each patient’s medical history and overall health before choosing an appropriate treatment.

-• Pirfenidone: In the pyridones class of medications, pirfenidone is used to treat idiopathic pulmonary fibrosis.
+- Pirfenidone: In the pyridones class of medications, pirfenidone is used to treat idiopathic pulmonary fibrosis.
 It blocks the body’s response to harmful particles trapped in the lungs.

-• Tetrandrine: Approved as a treatment for silicosis in China, tetrandrine may inhibit inflammation, improving lung function.
+- Tetrandrine: Approved as a treatment for silicosis in China, tetrandrine may inhibit inflammation, improving lung function.
 Some research indicates it helps slow the progression of silicosis.

 Recent clinical studies have examined drugs such as pirfenidone (Esbriet, Pirespa) and nintedanib (Ofev) in people with silicosis and other types of lung fibrosis.
+The studies are still small, but they are looking into whether these drugs might slow lung scarring and improve breathing for some patients.

 Lung Transplant Surgery

-Lung transplant surgery is a well-established treatment option for several late-stage lung diseases.
+Lung transplant surgery is a treatment option for several late-stage lung diseases.
 It can be an effective treatment for some eligible patients with end-stage silicosis.

-Since treatment and lost wages can be costly, many workers with silicosis have taken legal action against employers or product manufacturers, saying that better dust controls and training could have prevented their illness.
+Since treatment and lost wages can be costly, many workers with silicosis have taken legal action against employers or product manufacturers, claiming that better dust controls and training could have prevented their illness.
 These silicosis lawsuits are helping some families pay for medical care and long-term support.

 Are Natural Treatments Effective for Silicosis?